Multivariate response and parsimony for Gaussian cluster-weighted models: Parsimonious Models

-Here, the covariance matrices $\bSigma_{\bX g}$ and $\bSigma_{\bY g}$ in \eqref{mGCWM} can be decomposed.
+Here, the covariance matrices $\bSigma_{\bX g}$ and $\bSigma_{\bY g}$ in \eqref{mGCWM} are decomposed.
 Constraining $\lambda_g$, $\boldsymbol{\Gamma}_g$, and $\boldsymbol{\Delta}_g$ on these decompositions in Equation~\eqref{mGCWM} leads to 14 different covariance structures for both $\bX$ and $\bY$, resulting in a total of $14\times 14=196$ models.
-This will be referred to as the eMCWM family in the sequel.
-Note that for the purposes of notation, an eMCWM with a VEV covariance structure for $\bY|\bX=\bx$ and a EII covariance structure for $\bX$ will be denoted as a VEV-EII model.
+This is the eMCWM family.
+Note that for the purposes of notation, an eMCWM with a VEV covariance structure for $\bY|\bX=\bx$ and an EII covariance structure for $\bX$ will be denoted as a VEV-EII model.